 - Hot lead: 90+ points

 Create a checklist that your sales team runs before booking a demo or sending a proposal.
-Include questions like:
+Include:

-Leads that fail the checklist return to the nurturing track.
-This prevents premature handoffs.
+Leads failing the checklist return to nurturing.
+This prevents premature handoffs and wasted demo slots.

 Step 6: Leverage AI and Automation